erkaii/networkx/CONTRIBUTING.rst

       issue number 1480, you could use the phrase "Fixes #1480" in the PR description or commit message.

-7. Document deprecations and API changes
+6. Document changes

-   If your change introduces any API modifications including deprecations, please make sure the PR has the ``type: API`` label.
+   If your change introduces any API modifications, please update ``doc/release/release_dev.rst``.

    To set up a function for deprecation: